X16Community/x16-smc/README.md

 avrdude -cstk500v1 -pattiny861 -P/dev/cu.usbmodem24201 -b19200 -Uflash:w:firmware+bootloader.hex:i
 ```

-The -c option selects programmer-id; stk500v1 is for using Arduino UNO as a In-Circuit programmer.
+The -c option selects programmer-id; stk500v1 is for using Arduino UNO as a In-System Programmer.
 If you have another ISP programmer, you may need to change this value accordingly.

 The -p option selects the target device, which always is attiny861.